ni/arbitrary-session-management/README.md

       - [`__call__`](https://github.com/ni/arbitrary-session-management/blob/main/src/client/client_session/session_constructor.py#L31): Makes the class instance callable like a function.
 It takes a SessionInformation object and returns a JsonLoggerClient.

         **Parameters:**
-        session_info: An object containing metadata about the session, including the resource name (here, the file path).
+        session_info: An object containing data about the session, including the resource name (here, the file path).

         **Purpose:**
         This design allows the constructor to be passed directly into measurement plugin's method that expect a callable for session initialization.

 #### Packaging the Client for Reuse

-To enable reuse of the client across multiple projects or plugins, it is recommended to package the client code as a standalone Python package.
+To enable reuse of the client across multiple plugins, it is recommended to package the client code as a standalone Python package.

 - Follow the structure provided in the `client/` directory as a reference.
-This structure should include:
+The structure should include:

   - The core client logic (`session.py`)
   - The session constructor (`session_constructor.py`)